Research on Childhood Cancers

 Why Research is Critical to Progress against Childhood Cancer

-Cancer remains the leading cause of death from disease among children and adolescents in the United States.
-Although substantial progress has been made in the treatment of some types of childhood cancer over the past 5 decades, progress against other types has been limited.
-Moreover, when long-term survival is achieved, long-term adverse effects from the disease and/or its treatment may remain.
-Clearly, more research and newer and safer treatments for childhood cancer are needed.
+Cancer is the leading cause of death from disease among children in the United States.
+Although substantial progress has been made in the treatment of several types of childhood cancer over the past five decades, progress against other types has been limited.
+Even when long-term survival is achieved, many survivors of childhood cancer may experience long-term adverse effects from the disease or its treatment.

 Challenges in Childhood Cancer Research

 One challenge in conducting research on childhood cancer is that cancers in children and adolescents are relatively uncommon.
 Childhood cancers represent less than 1% of all new cases of cancer diagnosed in the United States each year.
 Because the number of children with cancer is small and patients are treated at many different institutions, answering complex biological questions about childhood cancer requires collaboration.

 As clinical trials are increasingly restricted to smaller numbers of patients who are defined by the molecular characteristics of their tumors rather than where the tumors originated in the body, collaboration among children’s cancer centers and a strong national clinical research program are essential to ensure that trials enroll sufficient numbers of participants to produce meaningful results.